thorade/HelmholtzMedia/README.md

 In addition to all state properties, this library calculates viscosity, thermal conductivity and surface tension.

 ### Related publications
 * Thorade, M. and Saadat, A. (2012).
-"HelmholtzMedia - A fluid properties library" Proceedings of the 9th International Modelica Conference DOI[10.3384/ecp1207663][1]
+"HelmholtzMedia - A fluid properties library" Proceedings of the 9th International Modelica Conference
+DOI: [10.3384/ecp1207663][1]